 Stopping Sight Distance: The distance necessary for the driver to safely bring a vehicle to a stop to avoid a hazard in the roadway.
-Guidance on Stopping Sight Distance is found in the Plans Preparation Manual.
-Section 2.7.
+Guidance on Stopping Sight Distance is found in the Plans Preparation Manual, Section 2.7.

-Intersection Sight Distance: The distance necessary for drivers to safely approach, cross, and/or turn right or left at an intersection.
-Intersection sight distance varies, depending on the design speed of the roadway Further discussion of the to be entered, and assumes a passenger car can turn right or left without being overtaken by an approaching vehicle.
-Distance is in Section 8.3 Guidance on Intersection Sight Distance is found in Standard Index 546.
+The distance necessary for drivers to safely approach, cross, and/or turn right or left at an intersection.
+Intersection sight distance varies, depending on the design speed of the roadway to be entered, and assumes a passenger car can turn right or left without being overtaken by an approaching vehicle.
+Guidance on Intersection Sight Distance is found in Standard Index 546.